econoalchemist/SeedSigner/07_Multisig.md

 ![](assets/multisig06.png)

 ## Step 4: Initiate PC Webcam
 Once you click on `Airgapped Hardware Wallet`, a window will pop up with several options, next to the SeedSigner icon, click on `Scan`.
-Thiswill launch your PC webcam.
+This will launch your PC webcam.

 ![](assets/multisig07.png)